mjdv/ocmu64/README.md

     ```
     RUSTFLAGS="-Ctarget-cpu=native" cargo build --profile submit --features exact
     ```
+    This turns on some optimizations that require more heavy precomputation.
 - Find the binary at `target/submit/ocmu64`.
 - Run as `ocmu64 < input > output`.